 Use mechanical breaching as a backup to a ballistic or explosive breach.

-Entry gear electrically non-conductive Sure-Grip handle system resistant to
+Entry gear is electrically non-conductive, features the Sure-Grip handle system

 Dynamic Entry gear demonstration

 A useful method of breaching is the shotgun ballistic breach for forced

 entry of standard doors.
 Use a 12-gauge shotgun loaded with buckshot or